g3w-suite/g3w-admin/docs/projectsettings.md

 Any images present in the print layouts must be placed in the local **`project_data`** folder (in any subdirectory) and synchronized on the server.

-See also the dedicated paragraph [Geographic data synchronization on the server](https://g3w-suite.readthedocs.io/it/3.1.x/datamanagement.html#geographic-data-synchronization-on-the-server).
+See also the dedicated paragraph [Geographic data synchronization on the server](https://g3w-suite.readthedocs.io/it/3.2.x/datamanagement.html#geographic-data-synchronization-on-the-server).

 ## QGIS: layer properties
 ### Simbology
 The rendering style associated with the individual layers is replicated autonomously on the WebGis service.

 If external SVG icons are used (added to the basic ones of QGIS, via the **`Settings -> Options -> System -> SVG paths`**), these must be uploaded to the server (through the **`File Manager`** tool) in order to be used by QGIS Server.

+#### Layer style
+**The suite manages the presence of multiple styles associated with a layer.**

+It will be possible to dynamically choose the style on the cartographic client.

+It will be possible to manage the styles associated with a layer from the Administration component, also by **loading .qml file styles** and **setting the default style** among those present.

 #### Manage custom SVG icons
 In the installation procedure of the G3W-SUITE application, an **`svg`** named directory is created on the server.